remy/nodemon/faq.md

 # How to clear the console on restart

-Rather than being a(nother) feature in nodemon, and as per the [design principles](https://github.com/remy/nodemon#design-principles) you can clear the console using nodemon's existing architecture.
+Rather than being a(nother) feature in nodemon, and as per the [design principles](https://github.com/remy/nodemon#design-principles), you can clear the console using nodemon's existing architecture.

-In your `nodemon.json` (or in your `package.json`) you can include the follow event handler to always clear the console when nodemon starts:
+In your `nodemon.json` (or in your `package.json`) you can include the following event handler to always clear the console when nodemon starts:

 ```json
 {